Working from Home, Business Email and Discipline

-But what if you’ve never worked from home before or are not full-time?
-Time for the right mindset and organization to keep you on track and your workflow producing.
+But what if you’ve never worked from home or are not full-time?
+Now is the time to embrace the right mindset and organization skills to keep you on track and your workflow producing.
+And for you to stand out from the rest.

 I have worked out of my home office for over two decades.
 However, I had my own offices for several years in the beginning.
-Primarily because the Internet and Web were so new, meeting with me in person and having a physical location helped instill trust.
+Because the Internet and Web were so new, meeting me in person and having a physical location helped instill trust.

 After that, I rented a professional office suite in a complex with other small businesses.
 Next, I used a virtual office where staff did everything (answering phones, making appointments, etc.), and I just showed up to meet with clients.